 Regions: Memorystore for Redis CUDs apply across regions.
 If you have Memorystore for Redis instances in multiple regions, calculate the expenditure across all the regions while making a commitment.

 Projects: Determine the consistent baseline expenditure per project while calculating total commitment.
 Consider that production loads usually run 100% of the time, while development or staging environments may often run intermittently.

 Instances: If you frequently scale your instances up or down, consider purchasing CUDs only for their baseline predictable usage.
 If you have instances that you run only for bursts or brief durations, exclude them from your calculations.

 Your commitment fee applies to every hour during the term of the commitment, regardless of actual usage.
 Choose your CUD's commitment amount carefully, based on both your historical Memorystore for Redis usage and your future expectations.
-As long as your use of Memorystore for Redis capacity stays above your committed expenditure level, you will enjoy the maximum possible discount for the length of that commitment.
+As long as your use of Memorystore for Redis capacity stays higher than your committed expenditure level, you will enjoy the maximum possible discount for the length of that commitment.